kgediya/spectacles-smart-home-ar/README.md

 The server will start and begin listening on port `8765` for incoming WebSocket connections.
 When a client connects and sends a valid message, the server will control the IoT device based on the message's instructions.

-### Step 5: Expose Your Local WebSocket Server Using Ngrok
+### Step 5: Expose Your Local WebSocket Server Using Ngrok 🔐

-To enable remote communication between Lens Studio and your local server, you'll need to expose your WebSocket server to the internet since only secured protocols are allowed by Remote Service Module at the moment.
+To enable remote communication between Lens Studio and your local server, you'll need to expose your WebSocket server to the internet as only secured protocols are allowed by the Remote Service Module for connection at the moment.
 This can be done using [Ngrok](https://ngrok.com/), which creates a secure tunnel to your localhost.

 1. **Download and Install Ngrok**: Follow the installation instructions on the [Ngrok website](https://ngrok.com/download).
 2. **Expose Port 8765**: In your terminal, run: